 Consequently, there’s a lot of competition for these target words.
 This makes it hard for you to rank for them because you’ll probably be going against the big boys.
 If you’re starting out at the bottom, you might want to pick out the words with low volume and less competition.
 This will help you to establish yourself gradually in that particular niche.
 As you gain traction, choose the more competitive words with higher volume to establish your brand.

 Determining what is high or low depends entirely on your industry or niche.
 For instance, in some sectors, 1000 queries for a word are few.
-On the other hand, 200 hundred searches for a single word is high in some circles.
+On the other hand, 200 hundred searches for a single word are high in some circles.

 You’ll have to know your field pretty well to understand what a high or low search volume is.
 Adding to the previously mentioned tools, you can use Google Trends as an eCommerce keyword research tool for search volume.